ArenKDesai/Aren-s-Notes/Memory Virtualization.md

 With segmentation, we avoid hoarding memory in data structures, but we also get external fragmentation - misordered bits of unallocated memory too small to be used for anything.

 ### Paging
 A form of segmentation.
 We have fixed, same-size segments.
 In a 32-bit address, the top 20 bits is a page number, while the last 12 are the page offset.
-We translate page numbers into frame numbers,
+We translate page numbers into frame numbers.
+The $log